 Ecuador technically only has two seasons: wet season and dry season.
 But Ecuador has such varying altitudes, it really depends on where/when you visit.

 January to May is the coolest, wettest time of year for most of the country.
 Navigating the Amazon can be difficult during this time due to road closures and flooding.
-Temperatures along the coast are milder, and it’s actually quite pleasant in the Galapagos as the ocean waters are calm and warm.
+Temperatures along the coast are milder, and it’s actually quite pleasant.
+In the Galapagos the ocean waters are calm and warm.

 June to the end of September is very dry, and you’ll also experience some of the warmest temperatures in Ecuador.
 This is peak season, so you can expect higher prices for flights and accommodations.
 Temperatures near the coast are as high as 77°F (25°C), while in Quito the daily average is around 70°F (21°C).